A Guide: How NOT to Get Arrested at the Mall

 So I got scolded on this day for taking pictures at a local Mall.
 If T. Tiger had been there, we probably would have gotten arrested and thrown in the clink!
 Bath & Body Works had sent me another coupon for a freebie item, and I marched in, all excited to get my full-size item at no cost.

 I snapped a couple of pictures of Santa in a storefront (Santa?
 Where the heck is the EASTER bunny?), when a guard stopped me.
-He told me that there are chain stores in the mall, and that "They don't like to be photographed."
+He told me that there are chain stores in the mall, but that "They don't like to be photographed."
 Not unlike the Amish, I guess.
 Maybe they think I'll steal their souls?

 He asked if I could please refrain from taking pictures of the chain stores.
 I said Sure, no problem, in a friendly tone.
 I turned away from the storefront and snapped a photo of some colorful bubblegum machines nearby.
 He then turned around and asked me, "Do you mind if I ask what you're taking the pictures for?"